theLittleBigZ/the403/README.md

 # the403
-this is my personal site
+this is my personal site / CV